stephenjblair/test-project/README.md

 # Cloud 9 IDE/Github exercise
-Created in Cloud 9 IDE
+A simple project created in Cloud 9 IDE using HTML 5 and CSS3.